cbeneke/beneke.cc-content/pages/02.blog/01.path-to-kubernetes-nextcloud-preparations/item.md

 $ sudo -u www-data php occ maintenance:mode --off
 ```

-Your NextCloud will now use the data stored in s3 and you can safely delete the old files in the `</path/to/installation>/data` directory.
+Your Nextcloud will now use the data stored in s3 and you can safely delete the old files in the `</path/to/installation>/data` directory.

 ***To be continued...***